programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 ![CH1.png](../images/geospatial-data-analysis/CH1.png "Cholopleth of Normalized Data")

-Feel free to experiment with the Choropleth.
+Feel free to experiment with the choropleth.
 In particular, try switching out the text.size variable to see if you can discover patterns.
 For example, can you detect any trends between choropleth colors and text size.

 You can also look and the non-normalized distribution which shows the raw distribution of members or incidents:
 ```